Skip to Content

 This post may contain affiliate links.
 If you click one of these links and make a purchase, I may earn a commission at no additional cost to you.
 In addition, as an Amazon Associate I earn from qualifying purchases.

-Here are a few things you can do to ensure that no one but you knows that you used a brownie mix (and be sure to check out these 16 additional ways to improve your brownies as well!).
+If you’re wondering how to make box brownies moist and chewy, look no further.
+I’ve perfected a couple of methods that transform box brownies into dessert masterpieces, ensuring no one but you knows that you used a brownie mix (and be sure to check out these 16 additional ways to improve your brownies).

-Moist and Chewy Box Brownies Pin
+Moist And Chewy Box Brownies Pin

 How to Make Box Brownies Moist

-1 – Don’t Overmix the Batter
+1 – Avoid Overmixing the Batter

 2 – Use the Right Size Pan